larsgk/web-nrf52-dongle/dongle_firmware/README.md

 ## USB
 The serial number is derived from 2 internal factory set 64bit integers.
 Allows for multiple devices connecting at the same time.

 # TODO

 * unify WebUSB and GATT 'cmd protocols' (set color, send text)
 * put guards/limits on length of messages
-* maybe introduce multi-notify on both USB and gatt side (workqueue) - could be too advanced?
+* maybe introduce multi-notify on both USB and gatt side (workqueue)
 * add ability to rename BLE device name - maybe only at runtime (no persist)?
 * possibly send unique USB serial, etc on e.g. READ GATT characteristic?
 * More descriptors on GATT services/characteristics